Our world is changing. Are you ready to adapt your salon business model to this new world?

 But what can be new income streams for your salon business?
 Let’s learn how this is done in other industries.

-There are many different types of revenue models and income streams that are commonly adopted in other industries.
-Not all are relevant for salon businesses but I have summarized the ones most applicable below.
+There are many different types of revenue models and income streams commonly adopted in other industries.
+Not all are relevant to salon businesses, but I have summarized the most applicable below.

 1. The Fee-For-Service Salon Revenue Model

-The first model is a model that you as a salon owner should be most familiar with as this is the one where the business charges for the service they provide.
-Which, as we have learned, is what the traditional salon revenue model is based on.
+The first model is a model that you, as a salon owner, should be most familiar with as this is the one where the business charges for the service they provide.
+As we have learned, this is what the traditional salon revenue model is based on.

 However, you also know by now that a revenue model consists of more than just the value you create but also to whom you provide the value.
 You should therefore not discount this as not a way for you to innovate with your revenue model.
 You should ask yourself: Can I provide a service to someone else but your traditional salon client?
 This might open up new options for income streams for you.